Instructions for Form 4255 (12/2024)

 Multiple recapture properties.

-If you are recapturing investment credits from multiple properties in Part II, complete Form 4255, line 7, for each property before using Worksheet 1.
+If you are recapturing investment credits from multiple properties in Section C, complete Form 4255, Part II, Section C, line 7, for each property before using Worksheet 1.
 Then fill out Worksheet 1, reapplying any allowable investment credits as if no credit had been allowed for any of the properties in excess of the refigured credit for that property on line 5.
 As you complete the worksheet, separately identify the amount of unused general business credits that could have been used instead of the excess credit from each property.
 If an unused general business credit could have been used instead of the excess credit from more than one property (for example, the amount figured in Step 1 or Step 3 for a single year is attributable to more than one property), apply the unused credit to the property with the highest original credit rate on line 1.
 When completing Step 7, add the amounts from Steps 3 and 6 separately by property and enter the results in the corresponding property column of line 8.

 Line 10.

 Enter the date (month/day/year) on which the property was placed in service, using the first day of the month in which the property was placed in service.
-For example, if the property was placed in service on February 20, 2021, enter 02/01/2021 on line 10.
+For example, if the property was placed in service on February 20, 2022, enter 02/01/2022 on line 10.
 See Regulations section 1.47-1(c) for more information.

 Line 11.

 Generally, this will be the date you disposed of the property.
 For more details, see Regulations section 1.47-1(c).
+For recapture of the advanced manufacturing credit under section 48D, enter the date of the applicable transaction.
+See section 50(a)(3) and (6) and Regulations section 1.50-2.

 Line 12.

-Do not enter partial years.
+Don’t enter partial years.
 If the property was held less than 12 months, enter -0-.
 In case of failure to attain or maintain the separation and sequestration requirements applicable to a Phase II or III gasification program or a Phase II or III advanced coal program, enter -0-.
 In case of an applicable transaction by an applicable taxpayer before the close of the 10-year period beginning on the date such taxpayer placed in service investment credit property that is eligible for the advanced manufacturing investment credit, enter -0-.

 Line 13.